-The jars (used to conserve oil) were bought in the nearby town (inland from Ventimiglia) in 1923.
-Turning of Pigna (inland from Ventimiglia) in 1923.
+The jars (used to conserve oil) were bought in the nearby town of Pigna (inland from Ventimiglia) in 1923.
 Turning right you pass a specimen of Eucalyptus citriodora, whose leaves smell of lemon, and further on your left two ancient specimens of Melaleuca styphelioides and M. preissiana, while on your right a specimens of M. curicularis.